GRAINS-Soybeans ease on South American rainfall

 By Christopher Walljasper

-CHICAGO, Feb 14 (Reuters) - Chicago soybeans and corneased on Monday on renewed calls for rainfall in parts of South America that could refresh parched crops as Argentina and Southern Brazil near harvest.
+CHICAGO, Feb 14 (Reuters) - Chicago soybeans fell on Monday, pressured by rainfall in parts of South America that could refresh parched crops as Argentina and Southern Brazil near harvest.

-CBOT wheat followed the grain complex lower, though renewed tensions between Russia and Ukraine threatened Black Sea exports, underpinning U.S. wheat.
+CBOT corn and wheat ended higher after earlier losses, with corn underpinned by strong export inspections and wheat weighing tensions between Russia and Ukraine that could threaten Black Sea exports.

-Rain over the weekend in parts of South America pressured CBOT soybean and corn futures, though wet conditions hampered harvest in northern and central Brazil.
+Rain over the weekend in parts of South America pressured CBOT soybean futures, though wet conditions hampered harvest in northern and central Brazil.

-"The driest areas are in Southern Brazil," said Kristi Van Ahn-Kjeseth, chief operating officer at consulting firm Van Ahn and Company.
-"It's going to be a while before you get down there for harvesting, and see what kind of crop failure you have."

-Safras & Mercado became the latest private forecaster in Brazil to cut its Brazilian soybean crop estimate following drought.
+"There was really no friendly news this morning," said Ed Duggan, senior risk management specialist at Top Third Ag Marketing.
+"No exports, a wetter pattern for Argentina and Brazil, a little dryer in Northern Brazil, which will speed along their harvest."

 Brazil's farmers had harvested 24% of the soy area through the end of last week, according to data from agribusiness consultancy AgRural.